TuberculosisSpecimen/diss/pages/diss_chapter01.md

         popup.style.display = "none";
     });

-    const DefRomantic = document.getElementById("definition-romantic");
-    popup.classList.add("popup-romantic");
-    popup.innerText = "Romantic, as I am using it, refers to a historical period at the turn of the nineteenth century.
-The Romantic disposition was commonly associated with tuberculosis, as Romantic poet John Keats famously died young (in 1821) having been restlessly consumed by his tubercular ailment.";

-    // Add a mouseover event listener to the wordTooltip element DefRomantic.addEventListener("mouseover", () => {
-        popup.style.display = "block";
-    });

-    // Add a mouseout event listener to the wordTooltip element DefRomantic.addEventListener("mouseout", () => {
-        popup.style.display = "none";
-    });

     // Attach the tooltip to a specific fixed position on the page const tooltipOffsetX = 10; // Adjust the X offset (horizontal distance from the wordTooltip element)